 From amphibians, birds and small mammals, our vertebrate training courses offer an insight into some of our most iconic species.
-These workshops should improve your field skills for surveying and monitoring vertebrates such as raptors, riverside mammals, dormice and birds.
+These workshops should improve your field skills for surveying and monitoring vertebrates such as raptors, bats, small mammals and birds.

 Explore the wonderful world of plants from wildflower identification to learning more about grasses and trees.
 Primarily concerned with teaching wildflower identification skills both indoors and in the field.

 Lower plants and fungi